ScilifelabDataCentre/Anubis/README.md

   session handling.
 - `REVERSE_PROXY`: Set to the string 'true' if the 'werkzeug.middleware.proxy_fix.ProxyFix' is to be used.
-- `TIMEZONE`: By default "Europe/Stockholm", so may need to be set explicitly.
+- `TIMEZONE`: By default "Europe/Stockholm", so needs to be set explicitly.
 - `MIN_PASSWORD_LENGTH`: The minimum length of a user account password.
 - `MAIL_SERVER`: The name of the mail server for outgoing email.
 Anubis can execute without mail, but several account handling features will be restricted